Knoxville Giants: 1920 to 1922

+Before the start of the Negro Southern League regular season, Knoxville played a 3-game series against the Indianapolis ABCs from April 19–21, 1920.
+The Giants had a victory on the opening day, defeating the Nashville Giants by a 6–2 score on April 29, 1920.

-In 1920, the Knoxville Giants finished 2nd or 1st in the Negro Southern League depending on the source.
-They are reported as finishing 55–21 (1st) and 34–30 (2nd).
+In 1920, the Knoxville Giants finished in first place in the Negro Southern League depending on the source.
+They are reported as finishing 55–21 (first) and 34–30 (second).
 The Giants had a 14–game winning streak during the season.
-Newspaper articles referred to the Knoxville Giants as the 1920 champions.
+Newspaper articles referred to the Knoxville Giants as the 1920 league champions.

 It was noted that Knoxville, in the era of segregated baseball, had an integrated fan base, often drawing 1,000–1,500 fans.

-The Knoxville Giants finished 8th at 43–79 in the 1921 Negro Southern League standings.
+The Knoxville Giants continued league play in 1921.
+Knoxville finished in eighth place with a record of 43–79 in the 1921 Negro Southern League final standings.

-In 1922, the Knoxville Giants finished 44–27, placing 2nd in the Negro Southern League.
-The Giants were 3.0 games behind the Nashville Elite Giants and 1.5 games ahead of the Memphis Red Sox in the final standings.
+In 1922, the Knoxville Giants finished with a record of 44–27, placing second in the Negro Southern League final standings.
+The Giants finished 3.0 games behind the first place Nashville Elite Giants and 1½ games ahead of the third place Memphis Red Sox in the final standings.

+After the 1922 season, the Knoxville Giants played independently with a roster consisting of local players.
+The Giants played games against both black and white teams.
+They often played against teams needing financial assistance.

+1931 & 1932

-The Knoxville Giants rejoined the six–team Negro Southern League in 1931.
-The 1931 Knoxville Giants finished in 6th place with an 11–19 record, finishing behind the 1st place Nashville Elite Giants in the final standings.
+The Knoxville Giants rejoined the six–team Negro Southern League in 1931 and finished the season in last place.
+The 1931 Giants ended the season in sixth place with an 11–19 record, finishing behind the first place Nashville Elite Giants in the final standings.